mui/material-ui/docs/src/pages/components/text-fields/text-fields.md

 ### Helper text

-The helper text prop effects the height of the text field.
-If two text fields, one with a helper text one without, are placed side by side they will be at different heights.
+The helper text prop affects the height of the text field.
+If two text fields, are placed side by side, one with a helper text and one without, they will have different heights.
 For example the following code:

 ```jsx
 <div style={{ display: 'flex', alignItems: 'center' }}>